robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 ```

 **3. The Arithmetic Logic Unit (ALU):**
-The ALU is strictly combinational logic.
+The ALU is combinational logic.
 We use an `always_comb` block and a `case` statement based on the decoded `alucontrol` signal.
 ```systemverilog
 module alu(input  logic [31:0] a, b,
            input  logic [2:0]  alucontrol,